 The same goes for clear aligners.
 The only catch is you must keep them on for at least 22 hours daily for maximum efficiency.
 But most patients will tell you the trade-off is worth it for the ease, comfort, and eventual results.

 Are you leaning towards clear aligners?
-Ultimately, the best adult braces for you will depend on your case and your treating doctor’s assessment.
-So, book a dental appointment stat and communicate your needs and preferences.
+Ultimately, the best adult braces for you will depend on your case and your dentist’s assessment.
+So, book a dental appointment and communicate your needs and preferences.
 Soon, you’ll be on your way to securing healthy, well-aligned teeth.

 References: